Essential Guide for Ecommerce Directors: Strategies for Success and Growth

 Challenge: Liberal policies win customers but can crush contribution margin.

-How to overcome: Use ClickPost’s returns workflows to steer toward exchanges, store credit, and smart dispositioning.
+How to overcome: Use returns management software workflows to steer toward exchanges, store credit, and smart dispositioning.
 Analyze root causes (size, quality, description) and fix upstream content.
+Deploy a Shopify returns app to automate refund rules and reduce ecommerce returns rate through better product education.

 Challenge: Bots, account takeovers, and checkout fraud spike during peak periods, undermining consumer confidence.